 - the description of the script

 - the directory of the script file.
 Use the "Browse" button if necessary.
-By default, the script file is saved in the "Programs" sub-directory of the setup directory of WINDEV.
+By default, the script file is saved in the "Programs" subdirectory of the WINDEV setup directory.

-- the directory of the result file.
+- the directory of result file.
 Use the "Browse" button if necessary.
-By default, the script file is saved in the "Programs" sub-directory of the setup directory of WINDEV.
+By default, the script file is saved in the "Programs" subdirectory of the WINDEV setup directory.

 - Validate.
 WDTest automatically proposes to start recording the script.

 - Perform the operations to record.
 The description of these actions is automatically saved in the script file (".TXT" file).